asteriondb/dbTwig/examples/react/README.md

 ## Introduction ##

 This React based example application will show you how to interface to DbTwig and AsterionDB.
 It will also show you how to migrate an application from file-based to database oriented access.
-The process really is quite simple and if you are already famliar with PL/SQL, you'll be able to follow along without any problems at all!
+The process really is quite simple and if you are already famlliar with PL/SQL, you'll be able to follow along without any problems at all!

 This example focuses on the tasks involved in migrating an existing application.
-Having a working knowlege of Oracle, JavaScript and React is a requirement.
-This examle is not suitable for those that are just starting out with the aforementioned technologies.
+Having a working knowledge of Oracle, JavaScript and React is a requirement.
+This example is not suitable for those that are just starting out with the aforementioned technologies.

-Specifically, in order to follow along with this example you will have to meet these pre-requisites:
+Specifically, in order to follow along with this example you will have to meet these prerequisites:

   1. Have a working installation of AsterionDB with an account that you can use to upload objects.
   2. Know how to connect to your AsterionDB database with SQL*Developer (or a similar tool).
   3. Working knowledge and familiarity with PL/SQL.
   4. Familiarity with the JSON standard (note: it's so simple, you can probably look at it and figure it out...).
-  5. Working knowlege and familiarity with JavaScript, NodeJS and React.
+  5. Working knowledge and familiarity with JavaScript, NodeJS and React.
   6. Familiarity with DbTwig.
 We recommend that you consult the Readme.md for DbTwig.

 ## Objective ##